atSCM/atscm/.github/CONTRIBUTING.md

  - Create your patch, **including appropriate test cases**.
  - Run the full test suite and ensure all tests pass.
  - Commit your changes using a descriptive commit message that follows our commit message conventions.
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.
- - Push your branch to GitHub and create a pull request.
+ - Push your branch to GitHub and create a pull request **to merge back to the beta branch**.
+ - Once we reviewed your changes, we'll merge your pull request.

+> **Merge strategy (Maintainers only)**
+> - Accepted changes from fix/feature branches **should always be squash-merged** to beta.
+> - Once beta is stable **create a regular merge commit** to merge back to master.
+> - After merging to master, changes should be synced back to the beta branch.
+To do so, run:
+>   ```bash
+>   git checkout beta
+>   git fetch
+>   git rebase origin/master
+>   # Solve conflicts if any, accepting changes from master
+>   git commit -m 'chore: Update from master'
+>   git push
+>   ```

 ## Code quality control

 > All files inside this project are automatically built, linted and tested by [CircleCI](https://circleci.com/gh/atSCM/atscm).

 Builds will only pass if they meet the following criteria:

  - **No ESLint errors:** We use [ESLint](http://eslint.org) to lint our entire JavaScript code.
 The config used is [eslint-config-lsage](https://www.npmjs.com/package/eslint-config-lsage).
 Any lint errors will cause the build to fail.
  - **Test coverage >= 90%:** We use [istanbul](https://gotwarlost.github.io/istanbul/) to validate test coverage is at least 90 percent.
 Any commits not covered by tests will cause the build to fail.
  - **Documentation coverage >= 90%:** Our source code is documented using [ESDoc](https://esdoc.org).
 We will only merge if your contribution is documented as well.